Founder and Managing Director

 Lidia Ciszewska is a graduate of Journalism and Political Sciences faculty at Warsaw University and Film and TV Production at National Film School in Łódź.
 Her career includes working on a variety of productions from feature films to TV entertainment and documentaries for the BBC and Channel 4.

-Wayne earned his MA from King’s College London for his study on emerging distribution practices in the British film industry before joining Dartmouth’s distribution arm.
-His previous experience includes working on a film trade market and a cross-border children’s film development network in South Asia, as well as programming and production for film festivals in the UK.
+Wayne earned his MA from King’s College London for his study on emerging distribution practices in the British film industry before joining Dartmouth.
+His previous experience includes working on a film trade market, a South Asian cross-border children’s film development network, and programming and production for film festivals.
+In 2019, he won Rising Star at the Screen Awards.

-Irene assists with a range of daily office tasks from admin and production support to graphic design and updating websites.
+Ella assists with a range of daily office tasks from admin and production support to research and updating websites.

-She studied a BA in editing in Oslo and an MA in directing in London.
+She studied a BA in photojournalism in Cardiff.

 Usman is our Finance Manager and manages all the accounts and finance operations of the businesses.